 Leverage Available Resources

 Present information clearly and concisely so readers can grasp your plans quickly.
+A thorough market analysis will help you identify profitable niches and tailor your offerings to meet the needs of these specific markets.

 Define team roles and responsibilities related to operations, marketing, and coordination.